Editorial Team

 Cot or cotbed

-Babies usually grow out of their crib or moses basket by six months old, at which point they can be moved into a cot or cotbed.
+Babies usually grow out of their crib or Moses basket by six months old, at which point they can be moved into a cot or cotbed.
 What’s the difference?
 A cotbed is slightly larger than a standard cot and has removable sides, so it can be made into a toddler bed eventually.
-If you’re reusing a crib or cot, the NHS recommend you buy a new mattress for every baby, so it’s firm and fits well with no gaps.
+If you’re reusing a crib or cot, the NHS recommends you buy a new mattress for every baby, so it’s firm and fits well with no gaps.

 Fitted cot sheets